lsds/sgx-lkl/docs/Threading.md

 These threads run until they explicitly yield.

 The Linux kernel (LKL) manages its own task abstraction.
+LKL, unlike other Linux architectures, expects the host environment to provide a threading abstraction.
+LKL associates each Linux task with a thread provided by its host environment ('host thread').
-Each Linux task is associated with an lthread.
+In the case of SGX-LKL, lthreads provide LKL's host thread implementation and so each Linux task is backed by an lthread.
 The LKL documentation refers to 'host threads', these are lthreads in our use.

 The userspace libc (musl) provides a POSIX threads (pthreads) implementation that sits atop Linux's tasks.